Alleged "Maniac Murder Cult" leader accused of planning to poison children in NYC

 According to authorities, in November 2023, Chkhikvishvili began to plan an attack that would take place in New York City on New Year's Eve.

-Chkhikvishvili allegedly planned to have someone dress up as Santa Claus and hand out candy laced with poison to racial minorities, as well as to children at Jewish schools in Brooklyn.
+Chkhikvishvili allegedly planned to have someone dress up as Santa Claus and hand out poison-laced candy to racial minorities and children at Jewish schools in Brooklyn.

 Authorities said Chkhikvishvili told the undercover employee how to make ricin-based poisons, along with other lethal poisons and gases.